Ad

 Detailed Comparison

-Both Aider and OpenCode have their unique strengths and serve similar purposes effectively.
+OpenCode appears to have several advantages over Aider, particularly in popularity, activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 OpenCode wins